fjebaker/rse-seminar-zig-2024/presentation/main.typ

   defer _ = gpa.deinit();
   const allocator = gpa.allocator();
   ```
+  Trace of the leak, and where it was allocated:
   #align(center)[
     #image("./assets/memory-leak.png", width: 80%)
   ]
-  Trace of the leak, and where it was allocated.
 ]

 #slide(title: "Segfaults")[